Hubert H. Humphrey Fellowship for Academic Year 2021-22

 Information on applying to the program, etc.: https://humphreyfellowship.org/

 b.
-Professional: professional enrichment activities include professional visits, conferences, training programs, and a professional affiliation (work attachment).
-The professional affiliation provides first-hand exposure to an American work environment on a full-time basis for a minimum period of 6 weeks.
+Leadership and Professional Development: Professional enrichment activities include professional visits, enhancement skills workshops, conferences, training programs, and a professional affiliation (placement).
+The professional affiliation provides firsthand exposure to a U.S. work environment on a full-time basis for a minimum period of six weeks.
 Early in the academic year, each Fellow develops, with assistance from the local campus coordinator and faculty advisors, a detailed plan of practical professional activities geared to the Fellow’s Humphrey program objectives.

 a.
 Agricultural and Rural Development